CITY7Z7/CITY7Z7-Relizo/README.md

 - npm test             # run tests (vitest)

 Data is stored locally in `data/relizo.sqlite`.
 The Vite development server provides the local API and file storage on `localhost:8080`; no environment variables or external services are required.

-## Try asking
-- Where is the data access code (the implementation of useDatabase) and how is local persistence handled?
-- I see PL/pgSQL in the repo stats — where are the DB schema / migration files and how are they applied?
-- How is RequireAuth implemented (which provider/flow does it use) and where is the auth configuration stored?